MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_Content_Search.md

 ## Task 1: Create a new content search

-In this exercise, you will create a new Content search in the Microsoft Purview compliance portal to search for emails, documents, or other files containing specific keywords and phrases related to the Mark 8 project.
+In this task, you will create a new Content search in the Microsoft Purview compliance portal to search for emails, documents, or other files containing specific keywords and phrases related to the Mark 8 project.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.